FreaktheBear/geomagpico/Readme.md

 It calculates the magnetic declination for a given set of parameters (location and time).

 ## Chances
-For this adaption a made a few changes in the geomag.py code in absence of some Micropython functionality for the Pi Pico.
+For this adaption I made a few changes in the geomag.py code in absence of some Micropython functionality for the Pi Pico.

 1) Replaced datetime with RTC.datetime
 2) Added the typing.py file